himavan/resume_manager/README.md

-# RESUME MANAGER AND JOB APPLICATION MANAGER
+# RESUME MANAGERS AND JOB APPLICATIONS MANAGER
 Application for managing resumes by students and managing application by Jobs managers